GUI

 Using the GUI

-The GUI serves two main functions:
+The GUI serves three main functions:

 1. Running the segmentation algorithm.